Skip advert

 Reliability & safety

 The latest Skoda Kodiaq uses the VW Group’s MQB Evo running gear, and as the name suggests, it’s a new generation of the same platform that was used by the original Kodiaq.
-That means lessons learned with that car should be integrated into the current one, which will further ensure reliability.
+That means lessons learned with that car are integrated into the current one, which will further ensure reliability.

 Skip advert